Anti Nuclear Antibody Screen (ANA)

 Who Has Anti Nuclear Antibodies?

-5 % of healthy people actually have anti nuclear antibodies in their blood.
+Some 5 % of healthy people actually have anti nuclear antibodies in their blood.
 These people have extremely low levels of the antibodies and therefore are not troubled by them.
 People with autoimmune diseases like Lupus, rheumatoid arthritis, and diabetes also tend to have high levels of anti nuclear antibodies.
-Sometimes, people on blood pressure or heart medication also show high levels of anti nuclear antibodies.

 Complications Caused by Anti Nuclear Antibodies